heylinda/heylinda-app/README.md

+# Hey Linda: Free Meditation, Sleep, Music

+A free forever meditation app built with React Native

+## Features

+- meditate
+- track progress
+- dark mode
+- more than 100+ meditations
+- current streak
+- calendar activity
+- time listened

-## Meditation
+## Install

-### To run your project, navigate to the directory and run one of the following yarn commands.
+To install the project, navigate to the directory and run:

 - cd meditation
-- yarn start # you can open iOS, Android, or web from here, or run them directly with the commands below.
+- yarn install

+## Run

+To run the project, run the following commands:

 - yarn android
 - yarn ios